desec-io/desec-stack/README.md

     As the setup of OpenVPN is completed, return to the project directory:

         cd -

+1. **Install webapp dependencies.** To install the dependencies for the web site and GUI, run

+       cd webapp/
+       npm install
+       cd -

 1. **Run desec-stack.** To run desec-stack, use